osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

 #### Secondary indexes

-Secondary Indexes are defined at the SdsStream.
-To create an SdsStream using the `Simple` class and add a secondary index on the `Measurement`, you use the previously defined SdsType.
-Then you create a `SdsStreamIndex` specifying the `Measurement` property and define an SdsStream identifying the `Measurement` as the secondary index as shown below:
+Secondary indexes are defined at the SdsStream.
+To create an SdsStream using the `Simple` class and adding a secondary index on the `Measurement`, you use the previously defined SdsType.
+Then you create `SdsStreamIndex` specifying the `Measurement` property and define an SdsStream identifying the `Measurement` as the secondary index as shown below: